The Five Stans of The Silk Road

 Meals Included: Breakfast, Lunch, Dinner

 We will spend a full day in the mountains today, exploring the region of the 'Seven Lakes'.
 Legend has it that the lakes were formed from the tears of seven daughters after the loss of their father.
-The father got lost in the valley and after several days of looking it was clear they weren't going to find him.
+The father got lost in the valley and after several days of looking, it was clear they weren't going to find him.
 The upset and anguish caused had their tears fill up the valleys right where they were looking.
 What is for sure is that each of the glacial lakes takes on its own form, with their names thought to reflect their individual shapes.
 Some are set deep in valleys, others wide and on an open plain.
 Sometimes the appearance of even the same lake can change as the light and cloud cover transforms throughout the day, with the colours changing from blue, to turquoise, to green and black.

-We have a picnic lunch besides the fourth lake 'Nofin', before driving further up the valley to the sixth lake 'Marguzor'.
+We have a picnic lunch beside the fourth lake 'Nofin', before driving further up the valley to the sixth lake 'Marguzor'.
 It is from here we embark on an hour-long hike up to the seventh and highest lake, Hazorchashma.
-It's worth the walk, but for those not wishing to make the two-hour round trip it is possible to just relax on the shores of the sixth lake.
+It's worth the walk, but for those not wishing to make the two-hour round trip, it is possible to just relax on the shores of the sixth lake.

-Later in the afternoon we return by bus back to Penjikent for our last dinner in Tajikistan.
+Later in the afternoon, we return by bus back to Penjikent for our last dinner in Tajikistan.

 Day 11: Drive To Historic Samarkand To Discover Registan Square And Gur Emir Mausoleum